agardnerIT/site/_posts/2020/2020-06-14-serverless-voting.md

 `Access-Control-Allow-Origin` specifies that we will only allow traffic from the specified domain.
 This helps to ensure that someone else can't just copy and paste your HTML form and register fake votes from *their* domain.

 The `Access-Control-Allow-Headers` header specifies that the only header we allow is the `Content-Type` header.
-The HTML form sets a `Content-Type` header of `application/json`, the form will set this header.
+The HTML form sets a `Content-Type` header of `application/json`.

 ## POST Request